cacuracaptors/fallout2-ce-miyoomini/README.md

 To install it:

-1. On a PC, install Fallout 2 normally.
+1. On a PC, install Fallout 2 normally (Use GOG's version for now, since Steam's not working yet.
+I'm working on it).
 2. Run the RPU installer on top of that same installation.
 3. Copy **all** files from that installed folder into the `Fallout 2` game folder on your SD card, overwriting when prompted.
 This includes `master.dat`, `critter.dat`, `ce.dat`, `mods/`, `data/` -